Jeff Fultz

 Jeff Fultz (December 14, 1968) is an American professional stock car racing driver and team owner.
-He is a multiple time champion of the now defunct NASCAR Southeast Series having won it three times (2002, 2004, 2005), and has the most wins in the category with 26.
+He is a three-time champion of the now-defunct NASCAR Southeast Series, having won it in 2002, 2004, and 2005, and has the most wins in the category with 26.
 He has also raced in the NASCAR Busch Series and the ARCA Racing Series.

+Fultz is also the co-founder of FURY Race Cars, and has previously worked for Port City Racecars.

 Racing career

-Fultz first raced in the NASCAR Southeast Series in 1996, driving in fourteen of the twenty-three races on the schedule with a win at Caraway Speedway in Asheboro, North Carolina, and finished 17th in points.
-For next year, he would run the full schedule and finish second in the point standings behind Hal Goodson, with one win at St. Augustine Speedway.
+Fultz first raced in the NASCAR Southeast Series in 1996, driving in fourteen of the twenty-three races on the schedule with a win at Caraway Speedway in Asheboro, North Carolina, finishing seventeenth in points.
+The following year, he would run the full schedule and finish second in the point standings behind Hal Goodson, with one win at St. Augustine Speedway.
 Fultz would spit his schedule the following year driving in the Southeast Series, winning two poles and a best finish of third at Louisville Motor Speedway in just ten starts, and in the ASA National Tour, running the first ten races on the schedule with a top-ten finish at Tri-County Motor Speedway with a seventh place finish.

 Fultz would solely focus on the Southeast Series for the next two seasons, finishing fifth in the points in 1999, and second behind Billy Bigley in 2000.
 It was in the latter year that Fultz would make his ARCA debut, running both Charlotte races with a best finish of thirteenth in his first start.
-For 2001, he would finish third in the Southeast Series standings with four wins and two poles.
-Fultz also made his NASCAR Busch Series debut at North Carolina Speedway driving the No. 86 Chevrolet for Jimmy Craig, finishing 39th due to an engine problem.
-He would also attempt to make his Winston Cup Series at Charlotte for the Coca-Cola 600 driving for Gene DeHart and Mike Clark, ultimately failing to qualify.
+In 2001, he would finish third in the Southeast Series standings with four wins and two poles.
+Fultz also made his NASCAR Busch Series debut at North Carolina Speedway, driving the No. 86 Chevrolet for Jimmy Craig, finishing 39th due to an engine problem.
+He would also attempt to make his Winston Cup Series debut at Charlotte for the Coca-Cola 600 driving for Gene DeHart and Mike Clark, ultimately failing to qualify.
+It was during this time that he also served as a fabricator for Jasper Motorsports.